shawwn/llama-dl/README.md

 [HN discussion](https://news.ycombinator.com/item?id=35026902) | [Twitter announcement](https://twitter.com/theshawwn/status/1632238214529400832)

-**UPDATE (2:43 AM CST)**: Facebook has closed off this download vector.
-I'm currently mirroring the model to Cloudflare R2, and I'll update the script to use it right now; I'll keep you updated as I go.
-Check back in like... an hour?

-**UPDATE (3:58 AM CST)**: I've mirrored everything to R2, and updated the script to point to it.
-Note that the download command has changed (it uses a new version of the bash script) so you'll need to re-copy from this README.
-The safety guarantees are the same for you in the end, though, and the bandwidth is still around 36MB/s, which isn't too bad.
-I'm honestly too tired to update the rest of the README to reflect this slowdown; I'll just leave it the way it was for tonight.
-Please tweet on the [announcement thread](https://twitter.com/theshawwn/status/1632238214529400832) if anything breaks again, and I'll fix it again. </passes out>

 **UPDATE (9:51 AM CST)**: HN user MacsHeadroom left a [valuable comment](https://news.ycombinator.com/item?id=35029766):

 > I'm running LLaMA-65B on a single A100 80GB with 8bit quantization. $1.5/hr on vast.ai